Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

 Interestingly, only the attentional variant implicitly possesses neighborhood-contextualization.
-However, this simply serves as a scalar softmax normalization factor for the attention weights, hindering its ability to learn meaningful relationships among the one-hop neighboring nodes as noted in \cite{lim2024contextualized}.
+However, this simply serves as a scalar softmax normalization factor for the attention weights, restricting its ability to fully capture the continuous structural distribution of the one-hop neighborhood, as noted in \citet{lim2024contextualized}.
 Meanwhile, both the convolutional and message-passing variants remain indifferent or agnostic to the broader context of the local neighborhood.
 Critically, the key architectural limitation of the message-passing variant lies with its \textit{pair-wise} messages $\psi\left(\boldsymbol{h_u}, \boldsymbol{h_v}\right)$ only considering the features of the center node $\boldsymbol{h_u}$ and each neighboring node $\boldsymbol{h_v}$ for $v \in \mathcal{N}(u)$ \textit{individually}.
 This design makes $\psi$ neighborhood-agnostic, limiting its ability to perform more complex reasoning on the relationship among the entire set of one-hop neighboring nodes $\mathcal{N}(u)$ and potentially limiting its expressivity.

-To address the limitations of both the message-passing and attentional variants, this work integrates both contextualized messages and neighborhood-contextualization within GNNs to propose the \textbf{\textit{neighborhood-contextualized message-passing (NCMP)}} framework, as shown in \cref{fig:ncmp_framework}, expressed as
+To address the limitations of both the message-passing and attentional variants, this work integrates both contextualized messages and neighborhood-contextualization within GNNs to propose the \textbf{neighborhood-contextualized message-passing (NCMP)} framework, as shown in \cref{fig:ncmp_framework}, expressed as